huubexel/Introduction_to_research_methods/README.md

 urpmi links

-If you are on Ubuntu(linux),thats what I used as well, use the sudo apt-get install links
+If you are on Ubuntu(linux), thats what I used as well, use the sudo apt-get install links

-To try and see of it works type in your terminal links www.google.com
+To try and see if it works type in your terminal links www.google.com

 Something with the same text as google should show up.